 The Watergate scandal received scant attention: a removal of a head of state was not an example to advertise.
 The media proudly reiterated that the Soviet Union’s signature on the 1975 Helsinki Declaration made it buddies with the West—the document mentioned respect for human rights.

-One-liner “the Secretary of State Henry Kissinger has departed Moscow following productive talks” regularly flickered on the bottom of newspaper pages.
-The Western radio intimated that the shuttle diplomacy negotiated Jewish emigration, perhaps not only to Israel, in return for the Most Favored Nation status and for American wheat – hence the joke “How many bushels am I worth?”
+A reassuring one-liner “the Secretary of State Henry Kissinger has departed Moscow following productive talks” regularly flickered on the bottom of newspaper pages, never on the front page.
+The Western radio intimated that the shuttle diplomacy negotiated issues of Jewish emigration and perhaps not only to Israel, in return for the Most Favored Nation status and for American wheat – hence the joke “How many bushels am I worth?”